-Water quality monitoring is conducted to see whether or not the waterbodies are impaired.
+Water quality monitoring is conducted to determine the impairment status of Oklahoma waterbodies.
 In Oklahoma, water quality monitoring is conducted by the Oklahoma Conservation Commission (OCC), the Oklahoma Water Resources Board (OWRB), and the U.S. Geological Survey (USGS).
-Between 2006 - 2021, 137 bacterial and 48 turbidity samples were collected for the waterbody in the Study Area.
-For this study, the water quality data generated by all of these samples was analyzed to find out if the waterbodies in the Study Area were impaired for bacteria or turbidity thus necessitating a TMDL.
-These assessments can be found in Table 2-3 and Table 2-4 in the TMDL report, and the water quality data can be found in Appendix A of the TMDL report.
-Based on data evaluation, two E. coli impairments in Rush and Salt Creeks and two turbidity impairments in Wildhorse and Salt Creeks are recommended for delisting.
+Between 2000 - 2018, 70 bacterial samples were collected for the waterbody in the Study Area.
+For this study, the water quality data generated by all of these samples was analyzed to find out if the waterbodies in the Study Area were impaired for bacteria thus necessitating a TMDL.
+These assessments can be found in Table 2-3 in the TMDL report, and the water quality data can be found in Appendix A of the TMDL report.
+Based on data evaluation, seven bacterial TMDLs are needed for the waterbodies in the Study Area.